Hack4Dev/SETI_Project/README.md

 But it is Voyager 1! 🛰️ The farthest human-made object from Earth!
 Which is still pretty freaking awesome if you ask me!

 *The process by which we find Voyager 1 will be nearly identical to the process you will use to search for aliens in other data sets.* So buckle up and listen close: It's time to look for ET!
-📚 Background

-Click here to watch a helpful video about the summer research project that this tutorial is based on.
+Click [here](https://www.youtube.com/watch?v=EFxUHoXW1cA) to watch a helpful video about the summer research project that this tutorial is based on.

 One of the largest challenges in SETI's search is that human-generated radio frequency interference (RFI) from cell phones, Wi-Fi, radar, etc, is much more abundant and powerful than potential alien-generated signals.
 Therefore two primary techniques are used to quickly discriminate between human-made RFI and signals from outer space.
 They're pretty simple, effective, and understanding them is prerequisite for the rest of this tutorial.
-For a more thorough background discussion, read through this document.
+For a more thorough background discussion, [read through this document](https://github.com/UCBerkeleySETI/breakthrough/tree/master/GBT).

 ## Data